johnzastrow/johnzastrow.github.io/_posts/2008-09-27-remastersys-notes.md

 My latest project is to turn my favorite Linux desktop configurations into stand alone distributions that I can run as LiveCDs or install anywhere.

-Here are some links so that I don’t forget.
+Here are some links so that I don't forget.

 http://www.ubuntugeek.com/creating-custom-ubuntu-live-cd-with-remastersys.html